awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

   `BP-DeregisterProtocol.request` primitive with the `protId` parameter set to `BP_PROTID_VARDIS`.

-- The real-time database `RTDB` is completely cleared.
+- The real-time database `RTDB` is completely cleared and the scrubbing process is stopped.

 - All queues (`createQ`, `deleteQ`, `updateQ`, `summaryQ`, `reqUpdQ`, `reqCreateQ`) are completely cleared.